-Birdwatchers

-Chimney Meadows (Oxon)

-A tranquil corner of the Upper Thames converted from a commercial farm to a rich mosaic of wildflower meadows.
-Its nationally-important wetlands are home to wading birds like curlew, while feeding cormorant, little egret and kingfishers are often glimpsed.
+outside there's a network of familyfriendly footpaths to explore.
+Wear the little ones out in the Adventure Playground, feed the waterfowl then relax in the Lakeside Café.
+Warburg Nature Reserve (Oxon) Warburg is one of BBOWT's flagship nature reserves, a magnificent place alive with wildlife - ask the warden for current highlights.
+With a visitor centre, picnic area, Listen out for warblers, song thrushes and bullfinches as you follow the family-friendly Wildlife Walk.
+Finemere Wood Birdwatchers Chimney Meadows (Oxon) A tranquil corner of the Upper Thames converted from a commercial farm to a rich mosaic of wildflower meadows.
+Its nationallyimportant wetlands are home to wading birds like curlew, while feeding cormorant, little egret and kingfishers are often glimpsed.
+Thatcham Reedbeds (Berks) There aren't many places you can still hear the call of the cuckoo or the rich song of the nightingale, but these reedbeds offer a good chance.

-Thatcham Reedbeds

-(Berks)

-There aren't many places you can still hear the call of the cuckoo or the rich song of the nightingale, but these reedbeds offer a good chance.
 The reeds are home to water rail, reed bunting and warblers like the Cetti's warbler.
 Look out for bitterns too.

-College Lake (Bucks)

-This former chalk quarry is now one of the best places for water birds.
+College Lake (Bucks) This former chalk quarry is now a great place for water birds.
 Take your pick of the many hides that overlook the lake then settle down for the show: waders including lapwing and redshank, common terns nesting on the islands or in winter, wildfowl such as wigeon and teal.

-Five-spot Burnet moth

-Remote wilderness

-Foxholes (Oxon)

-Revel in this cool deep wood filled with birdsong, bluebells and flashes of butterflies flitting among the trees.
+Remote wilderness Foxholes (Oxon) Revel in this cool deep wood filled with birdsong, bluebells and flashes of butterflies flitting among the trees.
 Because Foxholes is ancient woodland it is a haven for bats.
 Seven species have been recorded here, many of them using old woodpecker holes in trees as their roosts.

-Moor Copse (Berks)

-The River Pang meanders through the woodland, where in spring bluebells

-carpet the ground with stunning effect.
+Moor Copse (Berks) Five-spot Burnet moth The River Pang meanders through the woodland, where in spring bluebells carpet the ground with stunning effect.
 Then in summer the restored floodplain meadows teem with wild flowers from which seed has been harvested to restore other nearby meadows.

 Yoesden (Bucks)

 Red kites and buzzards wheel overhead, the thrum of crickets fills the air, chalk fragrant-orchids flower and clouds of gatekeeper butterflies spring up from wild marjoram - this is Yoesden, a pristine slope untouched by modern ploughing or intensive grazing.

 For visiting information such as how to get there, please consult Your Wild Guide nature reserve handbook.
-You can also find all the details you need at www.bbowt.org.uk/nature-reserves
+You can also find all the details you need at bbowt.org.uk/reserves

 Walkers

-Chimney Meadows.
-Left: Look out for bitterns at Thatcham Reedbeds.

-Dancersend with Pavis Woods (Bucks) Lose yourself in this tranquil haven nestled within two sheltered Chiltern valleys.
+Dancersend with Pavis Woods (Bucks)

+Lose yourself in this tranguil haven nestled within two sheltered Chiltern valleys.
 The extraordinary tapestry of woodland and meadows has been a nature reserve since the 1940s.
 The recent addition of wonderful beechwoods means there's now even more to discover.

 Above right: Orchids at Dancersend.

-Greenham and Crookham Commons (Berks) Explore the wide tracks through Berkshire's largest tract of heathland.
-Once an airbase, the roar of US Air Force planes has been replaced by the songs of the rare birds, including nightjars, woodlarks and Dartford warblers that thrive among the heather and gorse.
+Greenham and Crookham Commons (Berks) Explore Berkshire's largest tract of heathland.
+Once an airbase, the roar of US Air Force planes has been replaced by the songs of rare birds, including nightjars, woodlarks and Dartford warblers, that thrive among the heather and gorse.

-Hartslock (Oxon)

-Let your spirit soar at this jewel on the edge of the Chilterns.
+Hartslock (Oxon) Let your spirit soar at this jewel on the edge of the Chilterns.
 Admire views across to the Thames while you watch swallows skim the pasture or red kites circle overhead.
 In summer Hartslock reveals its real treasure - a visual orchestra of orchids and butterflies.

-8 BBOWT A WELCOME TO WILDLIFE BBOWT 9